 Deforestation may take all of Haiti’s Primary Forest

-A published in the Proceedings of the National Academy of Sciences finds that Haiti may lose all of its primary forest within the next 20 years:
+A new study published in the Proceedings of the National Academy of Sciences finds that Haiti may lose all of its primary forest within the next 20 years:

 Here, we find that Haiti has less than 1% of its original primary forest and is therefore among the most deforested countries.
 Primary forest has declined over three decades inside national parks, and 42 of the 50 highest and largest mountains have lost all primary forest.